 - Isolation: Limits the spread of malware within a subnet.

-- Policy Enforcement: Applies security policies more effectively within subnets.
+- Policy Enforcement: Facilitates the application of security policies to specific subnets.

 Tools for Subnetting